kaizokuv/artix-install/README.md

 - Swap (zram, swapfile, both or neither)
 - CPU microcode and GPU drivers
 - Keyboard layout, locale, timezone
-- Audio via PipeWire for desktop environments
+- Audio - pipewire, pulse or alsa
+- Mirros - autopics the fastest
 - Doas or Sudo
 - Xorg or Xlibre if youre using X
 - WiFi (carries your live session connection into the install if youre going to use network manager)
 - Aur(yay, paru or none) - availble in testing
 - Repos (lets you enable 32bit ones arch support cachyos and repos galaxy repos) -avalibe in stable to some degreee but the testing lets you enable more repos
-- DE/WM(you can also pick cli dont worry): Cosmic(perfomance issues), KDE Plasma, XFCE, LXQt, Hyprland, Moksha, i3, XMonad, Icewm and Fluxbox
+- DE/WM(you can also pick cli dont worry): KDE Plasma, XFCE, LXQt, Hyprland, Moksha, i3, XMonad, Icewm, Fluxbox, the following are only avalibe in testing sway, dwm and bspwm
+- Prericing of your window manager: The rices are made by the cachyos devs I just stole them

 ## Known issues
 - stable release of the iso doesnt work with this installer